simp/pupmod-simp-simpkv/README.md

 * a standard Puppet language API (functions) for using key/value stores

-  * The API is modeled after https://github.com/docker/libkv#interface.
+  * The API is modeled after https://github.com/docker/simpkv#interface.
   * See [REFERENCE.md](REFERENCE.md) for more details on the available functions.

 * a configuration scheme that allows users to specify per-application use of different key/value store instances
-* adapter software that loads and uses store-specific interface software provided by the libkv module itself and other modules
+* adapter software that loads and uses store-specific interface software provided by the simpkv module itself and other modules
 * a Ruby API for the store interface software that developers can implement to provide their own store interface
 * a file-based store on the local filesystem and its interface software.